 The Alumnae Association believes that every alumna has something to contribute.
-It provides opportunities for alumnae to connect with each other and to St. Margaret's, and it supports its members by encouraging participation, sharing resources, celebrating traditions, and building pride.
+It provides opportunities for alumnae to connect with each other, to the St. Margaret's community, and supports its members by encouraging participation, sharing resources, celebrating traditions, and building pride.
 Share your latest news with us by Oct.
 31. Submissions will be published in a new version of The Bridge each January.

 The best way to connect with St. Margaret's is to attend an event.